 BC Community Health Atlas FAQs

 Anyone involved in local-level decision-making and planning for community health initiatives can benefit from the Atlas.
-This broad audience may include:
+These stakeholders may include local governments, health authorities, school districts, non-government organizations, researchers, and other community stakeholders.

 The Atlas contains over 200 indicators related to community health and well-being, grouped into ten themes: